 Digital signage lets you communicate timely, relevant messages to your intended audience in real time or on a schedule.
 You can publish content to a single screen or to many, depending on who you want to reach.

-A CMS is the software you use to control content on your digital signage network.
-With modern, cloud-based solutions the CMS is where you manage and schedule content to be shared at specific screens, anywhere in the world.
+A CMS is the software you use to control the content on your digital signage network.
+With modern, cloud-based solutions, the CMS is where you manage and schedule content to be shared on specific screens, anywhere in the world.
 Choosing the right CMS will allow you to update your screens and get your message across with ease.

 Picking The Right CMS